rchillyard/LaScala/README.md

 LaScala (latest version of 1.0.0-SNAPSHOT and all later versions) is cross-built for 2.11 and 2.10.
 I have not built LaScala with 2.12 at the present time.

 ## Revision History
+### Changes in V1_0_7
+* RenderableFunction, Closure, etc.
+    * forced Seq type to be List for parameters of any serializable classes
 ### Changes in V1_0_6
 * Tree:
     * refactored traits/classes for cleaner code;